Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

 Inference with \texttt{R-INLA} is performed within 1--4 hours for each conditioning site, using only one core on the same Linux server as before.
-We evaluate the five model fits by estimating posterior means of the same variables as in subplot A of Figure~\ref{fig:empirical_conditional}, using \(1000\) posterior samples of \(\bm \theta\).
+We evaluate the five model fits by estimating posterior means of the same variables as in Subplot A of Figure~\ref{fig:empirical_conditional}, using \(1000\) posterior samples of \(\bm \theta\).
 Subplot B displays these posterior means from the model fit based on conditioning site nr.~2.
-Although there are some differences between subplot A and B, the patterns of the estimated curves are in general agreement, indicating a satisfactory model fit overall.
+Although there are some differences between Subplots A and B, the patterns of the estimated curves are in general agreement, indicating a satisfactory model fit overall.
 The posterior mean of \(\mu(d; y_0)\) is similar to that of the data, with some slight underestimation for large values of \(d\) and \(y_0\).
 The standard deviation \(\zeta(d; y_0)\) is slightly underestimated for small \(d\), and overestimated for large \(d\).
 For the values of \(\chi(d; y_0)\), which we care the most about, this results in a weak underestimation for small \(d\) and large \(y_0\), and overestimation for large \(d\) and small \(y_0\).
 We believe that more complex models for \(a(\cdot)\) and \(b(\cdot)\), e.g., with \(\beta(\cdot)\) being a function of \(y_0\) at small \(d\), would be able to further reduce the differences seen in Figure~\ref{fig:empirical_conditional}.
 However, for the scope of this paper, we deem that the current fit is good enough.
-We also believe that the combination of minor overestimation and underestimation of \(\chi(\cdot)\) might somewhat cancel each other out.
-Estimators based on all five model fits are displayed in the Supplementary Material, and they all seem to capture the major trends of the data.
+We also believe that, when considering aggregated precipitation amounts inside a catchment area, the combination of minor overestimation and underestimation of the conditional exceedance probabilities at different distances might somewhat cancel each other out.
+Estimates based on all five model fits are displayed in Figure~\ref{fig:intensity_results_appendix} of the Supplementary Material, and they all seem to capture the major trends of the data.